Techniv/node-command-io/README.md

 ```

 #### Add commands.
+**Warning**
+There are a refactoring process on this command.
+[Check this acticle](https://github.com/Techniv/node-command-io/wiki/Command-descriptor-refactoring).

 The `addCommand` methode take three parameters : the name of command, the description for help
 generation and the action callback.
 This command return the Command.IO API and its call can be chained.
 ```javascript